Becker’s naevus

 How is a Becker naevus diagnosed?

-The diagnosis is often made by clinically examining at the affected skin.
-If unsure then a dermatologist may be asked to review.
+The diagnosis is often made by clinically examining the affected skin.
+If your healthcare professional is unsure, then a dermatologist may be asked to review.

 Can a Becker naevus be cured?

-Unfortunately, there is currently no cure for a Becker naevus.
+Currently, there is no cure for Becker naevus.
 It will not go away on its own.

 How can a Becker naevus be treated?

-Usually a Becker’s naevus is too large to be surgically removed.
-Different laser systems have been used to treat both the colour and the hair.
-Overall the excess hair responds better to laser treatment than the colour.
-Please note that these laser treatments may not be available on the NHS; your primary care physician may be able to suggest a suitable clinic for laser treatment.
+Please note that laser treatments may not be available on the NHS; your primary care physician may be able to suggest a suitable clinic for laser treatment.

-If there is acne or eczema within the Becker’s naevus, treatment of these skin conditions can be helpful.
+If there is acne or eczema within the Becker naevus, treatment of these skin conditions can be helpful.
+Your healthcare professional will advise you on this.

 Self-care (What can I do?)

-The hair on a Becker naevus can be safely removed by shaving, waxing, threading or using epilation creams, for example; these will not increase the hair-growth.
+The hair on a Becker naevus can be safely removed by shaving, waxing, threading or using epilation creams; these will not increase the hair-growth.

 Where can I get more information about a Becker naevus?